 Most insurance companies in the United States use a calculation called the 17c Diminished Value Formula to determine the new value of a vehicle post-accident.
 This formula originated in a Georgia claims case involving State Farm, where it appeared as paragraph 17, section c, which is where it got its name.
 Below are the steps used to calculate diminished value under this formula.

 Step 1: Determine the value of your car.

-> You can do this using the NADA or Kelley Blue Book websites.
+You can determine the sales, or market, value of your vehicle using the NADA or Kelley Blue Book websites.
 Both offer a calculator where you can input a few pieces of information regarding your vehicle.
-You will want to know the year, make, model, mileage and the extent of damage done to your car.
+You will need to include the year, make, model, mileage and the extent of damage done to your car.

-> Step 2: Apply a 10% cap to that value.
+Step 2: Apply a 10% cap to that value.

 Insurance companies commonly apply a 10% cap, known as the base loss of value, to the sales value of your vehicle estimated by NADA or Kelley Blue Book.
 This cap is the maximum amount your insurance company will pay on the claim.